Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Earplugs are also highly recommended; we bet you’ll appreciate them if your neighbour starts snoring!

-As you’ll spend a lot of hours hiking, it’s wise to pack light but sensibly.
-You’ll need to carry your own water, clothes, sleeping bag/sheets, personal items, camera, food (depending on the meals you select when booking), etc. You won’t need to pack a sleeping pad or more than one days worth of water at a time.
+As you’ll spend many hours hiking, it’s wise to pack light but sensibly.
+You’ll need to carry your own water, clothes, sleeping bag/sheets, personal items, camera, food (depending on the meals you select when booking), etc. You won’t need to pack a sleeping pad or more than one day’s worth of water at a time.

 It’s also helpful to take a bag with you to put all the trash there.
-You’ll be able to throw it at some of the huts or at the village where you finish the route.
+You can throw it at some huts or the village where you finish the route.
 Please take care of the environment and leave no trace.

 Phone service